-6.6.2 See Section 6.5 for information on supported access to the Writing test.

-- 6.6.3 A NAPLAN Support Person is permitted only for those students with disability (including a temporary disability such as a broken arm) who experience difficulty in accessing the tests by any other adjustments available including the 'use of a computer' (e.g. due to fine motor difficulty), or who usually use such a support person to participate in classroom assessments. - A NAPLAN Support Person is permitted to provide access to the tests only and must adhere to the relevant requirements outlined in Sections 8.6 and 8.7.
-Prompts, interpretation or paraphrasing etc. are practices that are strictly prohibited.

-Common assessment principles and a commitment to upholding the integrity of the assessment environment must be adhered to when administering and overseeing the use of adjustments. - 6.6.5 Parents and family members as a NAPLAN Support Person: - If a parent or family member has a child at a school at which they are regularly employed and/or engaged by the school in the capacity of a Support Person, then he/she may be permitted to be a NAPLAN Support Person. - A NAPLAN Support Person cannot be the parent or family member of any student in the class of students being tested. - If the parent or family member is not employed by the school in a formal position, then he/she is not permitted to assist in the NAPLAN tests as a NAPLAN Support Person. - Principal and school discretion and common sense should be applied, and the TAA should be consulted if necessary.
+- 6.6.2 See section 6.5 for information on supported access to the writing test. - 6.6.3 A NAPLAN support person is permitted only for those students with disability (including a temporary disability such as a broken arm) who experience difficulty in accessing the tests by any other adjustments available, including the 'use of a computer' (for example, due to fine motor difficulty), or who usually use such a support person to participate in classroom assessments. - A NAPLAN support person is permitted to provide access to the tests only and must adhere to the relevant requirements outlined in sections 8.6 and 8.7.
+Prompting, interpreting, paraphrasing, etc. are practices that are strictly prohibited.
+Common assessment principles and a commitment to upholding the integrity of the assessment environment must be adhered to when administering and overseeing the use of adjustments. - 6.6.5 Parents and family members as a NAPLAN support person: - If a parent or family member has a child at a school at which they are regularly employed and/or engaged by the school in the capacity of a support person, then he/she may be permitted to be a NAPLAN support person. - A NAPLAN support person cannot be the parent or family member of any student in the class of students being tested. - If the parent or family member is not employed by the school in a formal position, then he/she is not permitted to assist in the NAPLAN tests as a NAPLAN support person. - Principal and school discretion and common sense should be applied, and the TAA should be consulted if necessary.